Investment companies | Annual overview | 07 February 2023

 However, while power prices have fallen since our last note, they remain high relative to their pre-2022 levels.
 Whilst the shift from Russian gas has helped alleviate the near-term extremes that we have seen, gas prices will likely remain elevated from their pre-war levels, given that there has also been a growth in the global demand for gas in general, driven by a revitalisation of economies post-COVID-19, particularly in Asia.

 The rise in electricity prices over 2022 has been the dominant driver in positive revaluation for GCP over their financial year.

-One consequence of higher inflation tends to be higher interest rates, with the Bank of England continuing in its attempts to rein in UK inflation.
+One consequence of higher inflation is higher interest rates, with the Bank of England continuing in its attempts to rein in UK inflation.
 As can be seen in

-Figure 3, the rate of increase in the UK base rate has only accelerated since our last note; this now sits at 4.0%.
-Rising interest rates can have negative implications for GCP’s returns on existing investments, both through rising discount rates as well as the increased cost of debt.
+Figure 3, the rate of increase in the UK base rate has only accelerated since our last note; with the latest increase on 2 February 2023, this now sits at 4.0%.
+Rising interest rates can have negative implications for GCP’s returns on existing investments, both through rising discount rates (used in the calculation of the present value of future cash flows in GCP’s and other fund’s NAV models) as well as the increased cost of debt.

-GCP’s independent valuer, Mazars, has made adjustments that raise the weighted average discount rate on GCP’s portfolio by about 30 basis points, equal to a negative 1.85p per share impact.
+GCP’s independent valuer, Mazars, has made adjustments that raise the weighted average discount rate on GCP’s portfolio by about 30 basis points (0.3%), equal to a negative 1.85p per share impact.

-The team has ensured that when GCP has exposure to floating rate borrowings (for example, via mezzanine finance), it has hedged this exposure.
-More detail is provided in the gearing section on page 34.
+The team has ensured that when GCP has exposure to floating rate borrowings, it has hedged this exposure.
+More detail is provided in the gearing section on

 Structural opportunities remain